rayenking/root-bluestacks-air/README.md

   ```
 - Wait until BlueStacks Air starts
 - Install Kitsune Mask (`magisk.apk`)
 - Open Kitsune Mask and proceed with additional setup.
-This will reboot BlueStacks Air, causing it to crash.
+This will reboot BlueStacks Air, ~~causing it to crash~~.
-- Force quit BlueStacks Air
+- Force quit BlueStacks Air (unnecessary in the latest version of BlueStacks Air)
 - Execute `restore_initrd.sh` to relock the rootfs
   ```bash
   sudo bash restore_initrd.sh